jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_2_data_stores.md

 - Multi-AZ and Read Replicas maintain a copy of database but they are different in nature.
 Use Multi-AZ deployments for High Availability/Failover and Read Replicas for read scalability.
 - MySQL note:  Non-transactional storage engines like MyISAM don't support replication, you must use InnoDB
 - ![Multi AZ Disaster Recovery](images/multi_AZ_DR.png)*Multi AZ Disaster Recovery*
+- In RDS (Relational Database Service) multi-Availability Zone deployment if the primary DB instance fails the canonical name record (CNAME) is changed from primary to standby.
+- Best practices include implementing database connection retry at the application layer
+- Failovers, as defined by the interval between the detection of the failure on the primary and the resumption of transactions on the standby, typically complete within 1-2 minutes.
+- Restoring a DB
+    - You can restore a DB instance to a specific point in time, creating a new DB instance.
+When you restore a DB instance to a point in time, the default DB security group is applied to the new DB instance.
+    - Steps to restore a DB instance to a specified time:
+        1. Sign in to the AWS Management Console and open the Amazon RDS console at https://console.aws.amazon.com/rds/.
+        1. In the navigation pane, choose Databases.
+        1. Choose the DB instance that you want to restore.
+        1. For Actions, choose Restore to point in time.
+            The Launch DB Instance window appears.
+        1. Choose Latest restorable time to restore to the latest possible time, or choose Custom to choose a time.
+            - If you chose Custom, enter the date and time that you want to restore the instance to.
+            - Note:
+                - Times are shown in your local time zone, which is indicated by an offset from Coordinated Universal Time (UTC).
+For example, UTC-5 is Eastern Standard Time/Central Daylight Time.
+        1. For DB instance identifier, enter the name of the restored DB instance, and then complete the other options.
+        1. Choose Launch DB Instance.
+- You need to use the database change (transaction) logs along with the backups to restore your database to a point in time.
+- RDS on VMWare:
+    - RDS on VMware lets you deploy managed databases in on-premises VMware environments using the Amazon RDS technology.
+    - RDS on VMware does not support Amazon Aurora.
+    - Requires vSphere v6.5 or higher VMware vSphere Enterprise Plus Edition
+    - Features:
+        - Patching for databases
+        - Multi-AZ
+        - backup and retention
+    - Amazon RDS on VMware database instances can be easily migrated to Amazon RDS database instances in AWS with no impact to uptime.
+        - You just need to promote the read-replica to be the new RDS instance.

 ## DynamoDB
 - DynamoDB is a key value store with a maximum item size of 400KB.